 At first, I trained the model in the 5th tutorial.
 After that, I used the faster_rcnn_inception_v2_coco model, and now I decided to train ssdlite_mobilenet_v2_coco.
 This model detects objects 21% worse, but it is 53% faster, so I decided to give it a try.
 Here is the link to all models, so download one if you decided to train the model by yourself.

 This time when I try to use the

-This time when I tries to use train.py file it said that I am using wrong training method, and offered to use model_main.py file.
+train.py file it said that I was using the wrong training method and offered to use the model_main.py file.
 So I uploaded it if someone has problems finding it.
-I faced some problems when I tried to start it training the model, there were some error but I didn't made a note about them so I can't tell it exactly, so if you face errors, write it on YouTube comments, we'll try to solve it.
+I faced some problems when I tried to start it training the model, there was some error, but I didn't make a note about them, so I can't tell it exactly, so if you face errors, write it on YouTube comments, we'll try to solve it.

-When training new model I was using same file structure, so you will need only to update ssdlite_mobilenet_v2_coco.config file and download your pretrained model.
+ssdlite_mobilenet_v2_coco.config the file and download the pre-trained model.
 From TensorFlow/research/object_detection folder continue with following line in cmd:

 python model_main.py --alsologtostderr --model_dir=CSGO_training_dir/ --pipeline_config_path=CSGO_training/ssdlite_mobilenet_v2_coco.config

-Then I used same export_inference_graph.py as we used in 6th tutorial.
-From command promt issued the following command, where “XXXX” in “
+export_inference_graph.py script as we used in the 6th tutorial.
+From command prompt issued the following command, where “XXXX” in “

 python export_inference_graph.py --input_type image_tensor --pipeline_config_path CSGO_training/ssdlite_mobilenet_v2_coco.config --trained_checkpoint_prefix CSGO_training_dir/model.ckpt-XXXX --output_directory CSGO_inference_graph

-Next we tried to play CS: GO and I let my bot to shoot enemies, you can check this out on my YouTube video.
+Next, we tried to play CS: GO, and I let my bot shoot enemies.
+You can check this out on my YouTube video.